About iBand Plus

 Instead, like any other skill, becoming proficient in lucid dreaming can take repeated practice until you learn what works for you.
 Sure, some people might be especially talented at lucid dreaming, but for most of us, it will talk hard work and determination.

-What does this mean for you?
-Ultimately, we’re not here to tell you how to spend your hard-earned money.
-But if you’re looking to make the most informed decision possible, you might want to learn about few lucid dreaming techniques online (for free!) and try them out for yourself.
+If you’re looking to make the most informed decision possible, you might want to learn about few lucid dreaming techniques online (for free!) and try them out for yourself.

 Then, if you find yourself making progress but just need an extra oomph, it might be the right time to place your iBand Plus order.
 Even then, though, given iBand's bulk and the speakers underneath your pillow, it might not be optimally comfortable for everyone.

-Also, remember that once your order is placed, no refunds are available and that crowdfunding campaigns often have well-earned reputations for delays!
+Also, remember that once your order is placed, no refunds are available and that crowdfunding campaigns often have well-earned reputations for delays.

 Were you able to suddenly control all your wildest dreams with the iBand Plus system, or was it a nightmare?
 Tell us in your review below!